-Dual enrollment provides an opportunity for students enrolled in one Bethel school (CAS, CAPS, Seminary, or GS) to take specific courses in another Bethel school with a guest status.
-Students must consult their academic advisors in CAS or student success advisors in CAPS, Seminary, or GS before undertaking the dual enrollment process.
+Dual enrollment provides an opportunity for students enrolled in one Bethel school (College of Arts & Sciences, College of Adult & Professional Studies, Seminary, or Graduate School) to take specific courses in another Bethel school with a guest status.
+Students must consult their academic advisors or student success advisors before undertaking the dual enrollment process.
 Requests are subject to approval by advisors, department chairs or program directors, and deans.
 Limitations may include prerequisites, available space, and program restrictions.
 Students are also limited to the number of courses for which they may dual enroll.